horiaomar25/SchoolStaffRecruitmentPlatform/README.md

 # Introduction
-This project aims to create a system for primary school recruitment agencies that provide the neccessary information all one platform for both their staff and school clients.
+This project aims to create a system for primary school recruitment agencies that provide the neccessary information all on 1 platform for both their staff and school clients.
 This software will addresses inefficiencies in connecting education recruitment agencies, supply staff, and primary schools, fostering smoother collaboration between the 3.

-The project involves the development of a CRM type platform that simplifies recruitment and staffing for primary schools.
+The project involves the development of a CRM type platform that simplifies recruitment and staffing for primary schools through agencies.
 It will enable:

 - Recruitment agencies to share detailed candidate profiles with schools.
 - Schools to efficiently review candidates and book suitable staff to meet specific needs.